 By evaluating their own benchmarking results in the context of industry peers and top-tier performers, companies can gain a unique understanding of their competitive positioning and identify opportunities for growth.

-The Digital World Class procurement gap remains stable
+Digital World Class widens the cost gap

-Elements of Digital World Class procurement
+Elements of Digital World Class technology

-The Digital World Class procurement advantage
+The Digital World Class advantage